redfeatherplusplus/GolfScoreApp/README.md

 # OOSE Group project

 TODO:
-> Add transitions to UI.
+> Add missing JPanel transitions to UI.
 Examples of how to add a transition to the UI can be found under the "Home" Class.
 In short, call: UI.getInstance().show(PanelNames.PANEL_NAME);.
 UI was designed with WindowBuilderPro: http://www.eclipse.org/windowbuilder/download.php.
 Developing on the UI should be possible without WindowBuilder though.
 Use setVisible(true/false) to swap inbetween sub-panels if needed (Only used in EndShot and ViewHistory).